ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 The CloudSystem includes a suite of security and operational documentation that are logically connected and consistent.

-The CloudSystem provides an SSP (this document), SSP Annex, SRMP, IRP, SOPs and other operational documentation to assist in the understanding of the system and the security controls included.
+Cloud-Only provides an SSP (this document), SSP Annex (formerly the Statement of Applicability (SoA)), SRMP, Incident Response Plan (IRP), Standard Operating Procedures (SOPs) and other operational documentation to assist in the understanding of the Cloud-Only system and the security controls included.

+A Continuous Monitoring Plan (CMP) has also been developed for the blueprint to assist Agencies with the development of their own Agency-specific CMPs.

 #### Security controls provided by the CloudSystem

-* The CloudSystem provides SOPs for administrators and support staff to understand, monitor and operate the CloudSystem-provided security controls.
-* The CloudSystem includes detailed design, configuration, operational and support documentation.
-* The CloudSystem provides security documentation for input into an Agency’s security processes.
+* An SSP has been drafted for the CloudSystem (this document).
+* A system-specific IRP has been drafted for the CloudSystem which integrates with the Agency-level IRP.
+* The blueprint includes guidance to assist Agencies in developing a CMP.

 #### Residual controls to be addressed by the Agency

-* The Agency should incorporate the ‘DTA – Cloud-Native Blueprint - Incident Response Plan (August 2020)’ that applies to the CloudSystem into their Agency-wide IRP.
-* The Agency is responsible for developing a continuous monitoring plan.
+* The Agency is responsible for developing an Agency-specific CMP.
 * The Agency is responsible for developing a security assessment report including a plan of action post security assessment.

 ## Physical security